vaishnavi2231/E-Commerce-Data-Analysis-Project/README.md

 2. Copy the data(all csv files from Google drive link to below directory -
      ```/project/dashboard/data/```

+3. Ensure Docker is installed
-3. Start Docker Desktop
+   - Start Docker Desktop
-     Ensure Docker is running on your system.
+   - Ensure Docker is running on your system.

-4. Run Everything with One Command
+5. Run Everything with One Command
      docker-compose up --build

-5. Open the Dashboard
+6. Open the Dashboard
      http://localhost:8501

 This will: